Coronation of Napoleon: Ceremony

 After the coronation the Emperor presented the imperial standards to each of his regiments.
 According to government tallies, the entire cost was over 8.5 million francs.

-In addition to David's paintings, a commemorative medal was struck with the reverse design by Antoine-Denis Chaudet.
-In 2005, a digital depiction of the coronation was made by Vaughan Hart, Peter Hicks and Joe Robson for the "Nelson and Napoleon" Exhibition at the National Maritime Museum.
+In addition to Jacques-Louis David's paintings, including the famous The Coronation of Napoleon, a commemorative medal was struck with the reverse design by Antoine-Denis Chaudet.
+In 2005, a digital depiction of the coronation was made by Vaughan Hart, Peter Hicks, and Joe Robson for the "Nelson and Napoleon" Exhibition at the National Maritime Museum.